 An estimated 17.6 million Americans and more than 30 million people worldwide suffer from peripheral vascular disease, which is characterized by blockages in vessels of the lower limbs and associated with high rates of morbidity and mortality.
 CTOs are estimated to be present in approximately 40 percent of patients treated for symptomatic peripheral artery disease.

 Boston Scientific acquired the TruePath technology through its acquisition of ReVascular Therapeutics Inc. in February 2011.
-The TruePath CTO Device received 510(k) clearance from the U.S. Food and Drug Administration (FDA) and carries CE mark approval.
+The TruePath CTO Device has received 510(k) clearance from the U.S. Food and Drug Administration (FDA) and carries CE mark approval.

 For more information: www.bostonscientific.com